Elmhurst 1925

 Elmhurst 1925 (officially Elmhurst Milked, LLC) is a plant-based food and beverage company located in Elma, New York.
 The company manufactures and sells non-dairy, plant-based milks made from nuts, grains, and seeds.
 The first four nutmilks – almond, cashew, hazelnut, and walnut – debuted at Natural Products Expo West in March 2017.
-A number of additional products have launched since, including their line of unsweetened plant milks made with only two to three ingredients, award winning barista editions, dairy-free creamers, and single serve ready-to-drink options.
+A number of additional products have launched since, including their line of unsweetened plant milks made with only two or three ingredients, award winning barista editions, dairy-free creamers, and single serve ready-to-drink options.

 History

-Elmhurst was founded in Queens, New York in 1925.
+Elmhurst was founded in Queens, New York, in 1925.
 Current owner Henry Schwartz’s father and uncle started the company, which became Elmhurst Dairy, in their father’s milk house in the Elmhurst neighborhood.
 The Schwartz brothers moved to the Jamaica neighborhood in the 1930s.
 Here they linked with their brother-in-law, who had a farm of 200 cows in Middle Village, and set up a manufacturing plant.

 The Jamaica site housed Elmhurst Dairy until its closure in 2016.
 Schwartz cited ongoing losses, stating that the family had kept the plant open “long past the years that it was economically viable.”
 It was the last remaining fluid milk plant in New York City.

 Elmhurst Dairy rebranded itself as Elmhurst 1925, and switched its focus from dairy to plant-based milks.
 It moved its manufacturing operation to a new 30,000 square foot plant, adjacent to sister company Steuben Foods, in 2017.
 A line of nutmilks launched in March 2017.